Identity Theft Information for Michigan Consumers

 Advertising for various types of services claimed to offer protection against ID theft has become increasingly common.
 The Attorney General's Office does not endorse any commercial offers and recommends that consumers carefully: 1) read the fine print to understand exactly what is (and is not) being offered and how much it will cost; then 2) determine whether the service provides enough additional protection, compared to services offered elsewhere for little or no charge, to be worth the investment.

-For more information concerning security freezes, fraud alerts, and other steps consumers can take, you may wish to consult other sources, such as the Federal Trade Commission's website devoted entirely to the detection, prevention, and resolution of identity theft, which may be found here: http://www.ftc.gov/bcp/edu/microsites/idtheft/
+For more information concerning security freezes, fraud alerts, and other steps consumers can take, you may wish to consult other sources, such as the Federal Trade Commission's Identity Theft website devoted entirely to the detection, prevention, and resolution of identity theft.

 The Attorney General's Health Care Fraud Division investigates and prosecutes cases involving physical or financial abuse or neglect of elderly and other vulnerable adults living in resident care facilities, including cases of ID theft.
-(See the Attorney General's "Abuse Alert" on ID Theft for more information.)
+Click here for additional information on reporting elder abuse.

-Victims and caregivers of victims who live in residential care facilities, including assisted-living facilities, should directly contact the Attorney General's 24-hour Health Care Fraud Hotline at 1-800-24-ABUSE / 1-800-242-2873.
+Victims and caregivers of victims who live in residential care facilities, including assisted-living facilities, should directly contact the Attorney General's 24-hour Health Care Fraud Hotline at 800-24-ABUSE / 800-242-2873.

 The inability to gain access to credit and the disruption of daily life can be devastating.
 Victims of ID theft often have trouble getting new credit cards or loans because of the damage to their credit ratings, and the time and emotional toll consumers pay when trying to reverse the effects of ID theft can be heavy.